what we do for you

 Can you clearly understand the needs of your passenger?
 Good communication is vital to creating an outstanding experience for our customers.

-To drive for us you’ll need a full driving licence, but remember you’ll also need the relevant local private hire license as well.
+To drive for us you’ll need a full driving licence.

 Addison Lee is London’s premier executive car service.
 That means all our drivers must adhere to service standards that go above and beyond.